thedojoseries/terraform/README.md

 For this challenge, we will be using [Terraform](https://www.terraform.io/docs/index.html) **0.11.7**.

+# FAQ

+## I did not attend the Dojo.
+How can I take this challenge?

+During the event, Slalom provides a base infrastructure on top of which attendees can build their solutions.
+However, if you would like to take the challenge yourself, you will need to provision the same base infrastructure.
+Please, follow the tutorial in the `run-your-own-dojo` folder to provision your own base infrastructure before proceeding.

-# I heard that Terraform 0.12 is coming out soon.
+## I heard that Terraform 0.12 is coming out soon.
 Will we use it?

 If you have been working with Terraform for a while, you might have heard that Hashicorp is planning a big release with Terraform 0.12.
 We will not use 0.12 in this Dojo for a couple of reasons: